jamt9000/webcv/doc/report.md

 constant expressions, available at compile time.
 Since each stage has a different number of weak classifiers, we would want to loop over a different number at each stage.
 We could solve this with a branch or `break;` within the loop, however branching carries with it performance penalties.
-[TODO branching appendix]
+For more information see the appendix on branching.

 By instead having a shader program for each stage, we can use the same source code for each stage, but inject compiler `#define`s specifying certain